 |-f||Specifies the payload format of notification messages.
 Must be either "json" for a payload matches the object metadata for the JSON API, or "none" to specify no payload at all.
 In either case, notification details are available in the message attributes.|

 |-m||Specifies a key:value attribute that will be appended to the set of attributes sent to Cloud Pub/Sub for all events associated with this notification config.
 You may specify this parameter multiple times to set multiple attributes.|

-|-o||Specifies a prefix path filter for this notification config.
-GCS will only send notifications for objects in this bucket whose names begin with the specified prefix.|
+|-p||Specifies a prefix path filter for this notification config.
+Cloud Storage will only send notifications for objects in this bucket whose names begin with the specified prefix.|

-|-c||Skips creation and permission assignment of the Cloud Pub/Sub topic.
+|-s||Skips creation and permission assignment of the Cloud Pub/Sub topic.
 This is useful if the caller does not have permission to access the topic in question, or if the topic already exists and has the appropriate publish permission assigned.|

 |-t||The Cloud Pub/Sub topic to which notifications should be sent.
-If not specified, this command will choose a topic whose project is controlled by -p and whose ID is the same as the GCS bucket name.|
+If not specified, this command will choose a topic whose project is your default project and whose ID is the same as the Cloud Storage bucket name.|

 The list sub-command provides a list of notification configs belonging to a given bucket.
 The listed name of each notification config can be used with the delete sub-command to delete that specific notification config.